Cadborosaurus: Sea lion

 In 1943, two police officers, Inspector Robert Owens, and Staff Sergeant Jack Russell, saw a "huge sea serpent with a horse-like head" in Georgia Strait.
 Later, "with a pair of binoculars, Sgt.
 Russell saw that the strange apparition was a huge bull sea lion leading a herd of six sea lions...
 Their undulations as they swam appeared to form a continuous body, with parts showing at intervals as they surfaced and dived.
 To the naked eye, the sight perfectly impersonated a sea monster."

 Giant oarfish

 Some suggestions have been made that Caddy could be an example of the king of herrings or giant oarfish (Regalecus glesne).
-This species can reach 17 m in length and weigh up to 300 kg.
-"They're long and silvery and they undulate like a serpent would as they swim through the water," said H. J. Walker, a senior museum scientist at the Scripps Institution of Oceanography, which has several oarfish in its collection.
+This species can reach 11 m in length and weigh up to 272 kg.
+In the opinion of some marine biologists, these long, silvery fish could be mistaken for a sea serpent given the writhing motions they make as they swim.

 Basking shark

-The carcass of a decomposing basking shark is often mistaken for Caddy and has fooled experts and laymen.
-A rotting basking shark may also resemble a decomposing plesiosaur.
+Decomposing basking sharks may resemble a "pseudo-plesiosaur carcass," and a similar creature caught off the coast of Japan in 1977 was found to be a dead basking shark.